-The pre-weighing of PTFE is done at this station using the Lab Application.
-1A and 4D filters are weighed and the values are recorded along with the site names and sample dates for the filters.
+The pre-weighing of PTFE filters is done at this station using the Lab Application.
+A and D filters are weighed and the values and filter codes are recorded along with the site names and sample dates for the filters.
 Filters are loaded into cassettes, and complete cartridges are placed into the proper bags.
 Finally, log sheets that were generated for each week by the Lab Application are collected from the printer and put into the corresponding week bag.
 Detailed instructions for this station can be found in TI 251J.